About youth detention in Queensland

 - maintenance and publishing of youth detention policies and procedures

-- maintenance and publishing of the Youth Detention Centre operational manual, related appendices and other documents.
+- maintenance and publishing of the youth detention centre operations manual, related appendices, and other documents.

-To ensure the manual and policies remain relevant and accurate, this team works with youth detention centre staff and other stakeholders, and considers relevant findings and recommendations made by oversight agencies.
+To ensure the operating model, policies, and procedures remain relevant and accurate, this team works with youth detention centre staff and other stakeholders, and considers relevant findings and recommendations made by oversight agencies.

 There is also a central practice support consultative committee that oversees all youth detention issues across the state, and reports to an agency consultative committee.